engineyard/pty-recorder/README.md

 # PTY::Recorder

-Run a fully interactive command in a PTY.
+Run any interactive command in a PTY, while being able to record any input or output (including stderr).

-With this library you can run any unix command, hook the input and output of the command to $stdin and $stdout, and also record the input and output as it happens.
+PTY::Recorder acts like a middleman for fully interactive unix command sessions.
+Much like the script command or other terminal recording libraries, you can record everything that is input or output.

+The advantage of this gem is that it can be invoked programatically.
+The end user will be presented with the interface to the command session with no apparent changes, but the parent process can oversee the interaction.

+Input and Output streams are handled in much the same way as a normal ruby command runner.
+Any interactive sessions like pry, irb, ssh, bash, vim, and more can be invoked through PTY::Recorder to record everything that is input or output.

 ## Usage